Urban Homestead Planning and What You Need To Know

 • Urban homesteaders frequently choose chickens because they can easily offer eggs and meat while occupying little space.

-• You may even raise goats, quail, rabbits, or even bees to produce honey, depending on the regulations in your area.
+• Depending on the regulations in your area, you may raise goats, quail, rabbits, or even bees to produce honey.

 Combining several plant species is one method to make the most of your space while nurturing the growth of your plants.
 As an illustration of companion gardening, consider growing tomatoes and basil next to the crops to ward off pests.